ashmollik/quiz-membership-integrator/README.txt

 == Upgrade Notice ==
 Version 1.0.0
 Initial Release: If you are upgrading from a previous version, no special steps are required.
 Simply install and activate the plugin as usual.
-If you’re using an earlier version of Quiz Membership Integrator, you will need to deactivate and delete the old version before installing this release.